duetosymmetry/pcgm34-web-site/Travel.md

 **Ride sharing services**: Both [Uber](https://www.uber.com/airports/lax/) and [Lyft](https://www.lyft.com/airports/lax) are now allowed to pick up and drop off passenger at LAX.
 Go to the upper level (departures) at one of the designated pick-up points (there's one per terminal).
-The price to a ride from LAX to Caltech is roughly $30, but it depends on surge charges.
+The price for a ride from LAX to Caltech is roughly $30, but it depends on surge charges.
-  Both services offer carpool options
+  Both services offer carpool options in LA.